Gogaji: Himachal Pradesh

 In Thaneek Pura, Himachal Pradesh, a very large scale festival and fair is organized on Gugga Navami.
 The tale of Gugga Ji is recited, from Raksha Bandhan to Gugga Naumi, by the followers who visit every house in the region.
 These followers while singing the tales of Gugga Ji carry a Chhat (a wooden umbrella) and people offer them grains and other stuff.
 They bring all the collected offerings to the temple and then the grand festival of Gugga Navami is celebrated for three days.
 Apart from various pujas and rituals, the wrestling competition (Mall or Dangal) is organized for three days where participants from all over the region compete.
 The annual three-day fair is also a part of these festivities where people come and enjoy great food, and shop for decorative items, handicrafts, clothes, cosmetics, household goods, and toys for children.

 Punjab

 Goga is known as Gugga in the Punjab who has a significant following.
-Many Punjabi villages have a shrine dedicated to Gugga.
-A fair is organised annually in the village of Chhapar and is known as the Chhapar Mela.
+Although Gugga is a deity of Hinduism, he is revered by many Sikhs in the Punjab also.
+Many Punjabi villages have a shrine dedicated to Gugga Jaharveer known as Medi.
+A fair is organised annually in many parts of punjab like the village of Hariana in Hoshiarpur district and the village of Chhapar (known as the Chhapar Mela).
 Gugga's legacy in Punjab can be seen in towns such as Bareta Mandi, which is situated at a distance of 51 km from Mansa in Punjab.
 "The town is predominantly inhabited by Chauhans who trace their origin from Gugga, ‘Lord of Snakes’.
 It is said that nobody has ever died here on account of snakebite because of the blessings of Gugga."